JeffreyRobertLynch/Customer-Scheduling-Management-System-Java-SQL/README.md

 # Customer-Scheduling-Management-System-Java-SQL

 Welcome to the **Customer Scheduling Management System**!
-This full-featured Java application allows users to maintain a robust database of customers and appointments — complete with support for all time zones and 15 languages.
+This full-featured Java application allows users to maintain a robust database of customers and appointments — **complete with support for all time zones and 15 languages**.

 ---